 I can no longer do twenty things at once, only ten at most, but five on average—breathing and blinking are enough to keep me occupied on their own.

 My opinions are also worth far less than they were when I was 20, although when we account for inflation, they’re worth more because they’re less frequent to come by.

 And where I was bitter before, I am now only a deep inhale and a hearty exhale.

 But what would have these past 5 years been without Slanted Spines?
-The blog which you read now (so thoughtfully, might I add) has grown along the way with me, a fourth of my own age now.
+The blog which you read now (so thoughtfully, might I add) has grown along the way with me, a fifth of my own age now.

 A young woman at the ripe age of 20 created a WordPress account with nothing more than a whim to publicize her writing.
 Her mother read her entries and she committed herself to a weekly Friday post.
 This ridiculous written rambling entitled “25” is merely my tribute and my thank you to all that has ensued, including you, including me.

 This blog has been the biggest blessing and a leviathan of a lesson in disciplined deadlines.
 It’s kept me writing during my weakest weeks and accumulated a beautiful community.

 So thank you, in earnest, my friendly reader.
 Happy continuation day to you.